nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 By default, FriendDex displays your upcoming events on the details panel, such as upcoming birthdays and special dates.

 #### Streaks Dashboard
 The Streaks dashboard shows how consistent you stick to your goal of meeting your friends up till the current day.
+More information [here](#streaks).

 #### Full Details of a Person
 As a person in the FriendDex can contain a lot of information, not all of it is displayed in the main list of persons.